null Skip to main content

 Storing unopened packages

-If you have an unopened package of tea, just stick the package straight into the refrigerator.
-This is the safest place for your unopened pack of tea.
+If you have an unopened package of tea, stick the package straight into the refrigerator.
+This simple approach is the safest place for your unopened pack of tea.

-Since the unopened package should be completely sealed, it wouldn't allow some of those "tea spoilers" such as humidity, oxygen and smell in the refrigerator from effecting the tea.
+Since the unopened package should be completely sealed, it would prevent most of those "tea spoilers," such as humidity, oxygen, and smell in the refrigerator, from affecting the tea.

-Additionally, the refrigerator is an ideal place to keep your tea away from other "tea spoilers" in high temperatures and sunlight.
+Additionally, the refrigerator is ideal for keeping your tea away from other "tea spoilers" in high temperatures and sunlight.

-When you are about to drink the tea and take out the package from the refrigerator, make sure you let the unopened package sit outside for a while so it would return to room temperature before opening the tea.
+When you are about to drink the tea and remove the package from the refrigerator, let it sit outside for a while so it will return to room temperature before opening the tea.

-If the package is opened right after taken out of the refrigerator, the difference in temperature will build condensation.
-Condensation is a huge issue because it's one of the 5 "tea spoilers" in humidity.
+If the package is opened immediately after being taken out of the refrigerator, the difference in temperature will cause condensation.
+Condensation is a problem because it's one of the 5 "tea spoilers" in humidity.

 Storing tea that is already opened